dwill81/configure-ad/README.md

 <img src="https://imgur.com/JNPV4Q6.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-11. In Active Directory Users and Computers (ADUC), create an Organizational Unit (OU) called “_EMPLOYEES” and “_ADMINS”
+Step 8: In Active Directory Users and Computers (ADUC), create an Organizational Unit (OU) called “_EMPLOYEES” and “_ADMINS”
 </p>
 <p>

 <img width="580" alt="image" src="https://user-images.githubusercontent.com/122701786/213261134-711a4d8c-8596-4a5d-bb37-6febb47627dc.png">

 <p>
- 13. Create a new employee named “Jane Doe” (same password) with the username of “jane_admin” to the _ADMINS OU.
+Step 9: Create a new employee named “Jane Doe” (same password) with the username of “jane_admin” to the _ADMINS OU.
 Then add jane_admin to the “Domain Admins” Security Group
 </p>
 <p>

 <img width="356" alt="image" src="https://user-images.githubusercontent.com/122701786/213263313-3d72da15-0e03-46a6-8c52-45a0a33ad518.png">

 <p>
-  15. Log out/close the Remote Desktop connection to DC-1 and log back in as “mydomain.com\jane_admin”
+Step 10: Log out/close the Remote Desktop connection to DC-1 and log back in as “mydomain.com\jane_admin”
 <p>

  <img width="396" alt="image" src="https://user-images.githubusercontent.com/122701786/213265787-a9d0d5be-a169-4953-a61a-4f1e50dd2dce.png">
-<p> 17.
-From the Azure Portal, set Client-1’s DNS settings to DC-1’s Private IP address then restart Client-1 from the azure portal.</p>
+Step 11: From the Azure Portal, set Client-1’s DNS settings to DC-1’s Private IP address then restart Client-1 from the azure portal.</p>

 <img width="693" alt="image" src="https://user-images.githubusercontent.com/122701786/213269898-c039cf2e-8767-48fb-a7b1-b248870afc66.png">
 <img width="589" alt="image" src="https://user-images.githubusercontent.com/122701786/213269972-2145eada-5b8e-4973-ac69-bc65206f2f38.png">

-<p> 19.
-Login to Client-1 (Remote Desktop) as the original local admin (labuser) and join it to the domain (computer will restart).
+Step 12: Login to Client-1 (Remote Desktop) as the original local admin (labuser) and join it to the domain (computer will restart).
 To do this you right click the start menu the go to system the rename this pc(advanced) then click change and change it from workgroup to domain.</p>

 <p>
 <img width="347" alt="image" src="https://user-images.githubusercontent.com/122701786/213271688-5759c621-6d90-4b79-9c36-c46733fb6e32.png">
 </p>

-<p> 20.
-When Client-1 restarts log back in (Remote Desktop) as mydomain.com\jane_admin and verify that client-1 shows up in ADUC.</p>
+Step 13: When Client-1 restarts log back in (Remote Desktop) as mydomain.com\jane_admin and verify that client-1 shows up in ADUC.</p>

 </p>
 <br />